Alfresco/docs-alfresco/insight-engine/latest/config/security/index.md

 > **Note:** For security reasons, you must generate a new set of keys to secure the Solr communication and access to the Solr Admin Console.

-For more information, see [Configuring Search and Insight Engine using Admin Console](../tasks/adminconsole-searchservice-solr.md) and [Generating secure keys overview](generate-keys-overview.md).
+For more information, see [Configuring using the Admin Console]({% link insight-engine/latest/config/index.md %}#Configuring using the Admin Console) and [Secure Keys]({% link insight-engine/latest/config//keysindex.md %}).

 ## Repository SSL keystores
----

 Use this information to understand the keystores used by the repository for mutual TLS.

 The keys and certificates required for mutual TLS on the repository side are set up in Tomcat.

-1. Modify <TOMCAT\_HOME>/conf/server.xml and add the following connector:
+1. Modify <TOMCAT_HOME>/conf/server.xml and add the following connector:

     ```bash
     <Connector port="8999" protocol="org.apache.coyote.http11.Http11Protocol"